Red salamander: Description

-Pseudotriton ruber is a medium-large salamander, with adults ranging from 11 to 18 cm in total length.
-Its sides and back vary in color from an orange-brownish tint to a bright red depending on its age.
+The Pseudotriton ruber is a medium-large salamander, with adults ranging from 11 to 18 cm in total length.
+It has a relatively stout body with 16–18 coastal grooved sides.
+Its back varies in color from an orange-brownish tint to a bright red, depending on its age.
 Like other salamanders, the red salamander seems to lose its color as it ages, becoming more darkly pigmented with less obscure patterns.
-The larvae of this species have a stout head and body, dark in coloration, lack spots, and tend to have distinct mottling or streaks.
+The larvae of this species have a stout head and body, are dark in coloration, lack spots, and tend to have distinct mottling or streaks.
 Another distinguishing characteristic of P. ruber is the appearance of numerous irregular black spots down its back.
 Although the red salamander is brilliantly colored and has many distinguishing features, it is sometimes difficult to tell species apart.
 P. ruber is most similar in appearance to the mud salamander (P. montanus), but can be distinguished by the difference in size and number of spots running down the dorsum and also by the difference in the color of the iris.
+Both P. ruber and P. montanus have bright red colorations that have been considered examples of a Müllerian mimetic complex.
 The red salamander has more spots and the spots also tend to be larger in size than those of the mud salamander.
+The spots on P. ruber are also said to overlap in many areas, whereas mud salamanders rarely, if ever, do.
 In regard to eye color, the red salamander's iris is a gold-like tint, whereas the mud salamander's iris is brown.
-The gold-like tint iris for the red salamander is also disgusting by its horizontal bar that runs through the iris.
+The gold-like tint iris for the red salamander is also distinguished by its horizontal bar that runs through the iris.
 Mud salamanders typically have a blunter snout than the red salamander.
 Also, the mud salamanders typically have a more contrasting dorsal and ventral coloration than the red salamanders that are more uniform in color.

 Taxonomy

 In the Plethodontidae (lungless salamanders), many members respire through their skin and the lining in their mouths.
 Lunglessness in this family may have evolved due to an adaptation for life in streams, and members of the family Plethodontidae probably did evolve other methods for respiration other than lungs (i.e. gills) due to enhanced survival of larval salamanders in fast-moving stream environments of southern Appalachia.
 Lungs in general help aquatic animals maintain position in the water column, but the larvae of Plethodontidae members are benthic creatures, therefore the adaptation of lunglessness would be beneficial to them since buoyancy would endanger their survival.
 The red salamander is further classified as a member of the genus Pseudotriton.
 Members of this genus include only the red salamander and the mud salamander.
+Primitiveness in characteristics of the red salamander, mainly involving its breeding behavior, lead many scientists to believe that they are an early ancestor of the Plethodontid clade.